 Jobs and taxes.

 One of the principal advantages of startups is that they create new jobs faster than more established players.
 Global data shows that startups are creating more jobs than large companies or enterprises.
 Startups created 1.9 million jobs in 2015, as of 2018, the SBA determines 30.2 million small businesses are employing a total of 58.9 million workers, and this is the only USA.
 When customers patronize startups, they are giving money back to their local community.
 A growing local company will create high levels of revenue, which means that the business will pay higher taxes.
-A thriving small business also can improve property values throughout a community, improving every homeowner's bottom line while generating more property taxes for local governments.
-We can see this effect in coworking spaces, incubators or local centers which revitalize districts.
+A thriving small business also can improve property values throughout a community, improving every homeowner’s bottom line while generating more property taxes for local governments.
+We can see this effect in coworking spaces, incubators or local centers that revitalize districts.

 More experiments bring more business and help explore the niche.

 The secret to innovative, creative, and disruptive culture lies in collaboration-based work methods that emphasize proactivity and leanness, ownership, and perpetual learning.
 In startups, a continuous learning culture is a substantial power because startups offer an authentic, dynamic learning experience to their employees and partners.
-Teams which operate in high uncertainty circumstances with fewer resources usually concentrate on rapid, agile experimentation with much feedback from customers.
+Teams that operate in high uncertainty circumstances with fewer resources usually concentrate on rapid, agile experimentation with much feedback from customers.
 Because the stakes are high (next investment round, next milestone, new market, future competitors), the risk of not experimenting is greater than the danger of collapsing.
 As startups look for new, fast and lean ways to grow and scale new business models (consumption-based, network effect, data-based or freemium), they must search for new chances that bring more value to their clientele.
-Experimentation isn't always about big ideas but more about making improvements and testing assumptions quickly.
+Experimentation isn’t always about big ideas but more about making improvements and testing assumptions quickly.
 Because startups face more uncertainty than more established businesses, they need to be able to learn and react promptly.